Erismena

 Erismena is an opera in a prologue and three acts by Francesco Cavalli.
 First performed in Venice in 1655, it was designated as a dramma per musica.

 Libretto

 The Italian libretto was by Aurelio Aureli, the only work by this writer for Cavalli.
 It was dedicated to Giacomo Cavalli (1617-1674), one of the sons of Federico Cavalli (1567-1618), benefactor of the composer.

 The work is also unusual for having been translated into English in the 17th century.

 Erismena is the first full-length opera known to have been translated into English and may have been first performed in England in 1674.

 Performance history

 The performance history indicates that the opera was well received.
 It was first performed in Venice at the Teatro Sant'Apollinare on 30 December 1655 with further performances between that date and 28 February 1656.
 Cavalli revised the work in 1670.
 Both versions have survived as well as one with an English translation, also dated to the 17th century.

-The opera was revived in the 20th century, and was performed in California.

-In the 21st century the opera has been performed by English Touring Opera, and by Leonardo García Alarcón and the Cappella Mediterranea for the Festival d'Aix-en-Provence.